pgroenbaek/shapeio/README.md

 The API is very similar to that of the `json` module and includes functions for handling shape compression and decompression.

-When modifying shapes using this module, there are no safeguards other than the data structure itself.
+When modifying shapes using this module, there are no built-in safeguards beyond the structure of the data itself.
 If you don't know what you're doing, your changes may result in invalid shape files that won't work with Open Rails or MSTS.

 See also:
 - [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides functions for modifying shapes while keeping them error-free and usable in MSTS/ORTS.